 This course introduces the use of psychotropic medications as an adjunctive therapy to psychotherapy.
 Current information on the use of medications in the treatment of psychological disorders is provided.
 Consideration is given to the special needs of certain populations (e.g., the elderly or substance abuse patients) when psychotropic medications are prescribed.
 Students develop skills in case management when referral to physicians or neuropsychologists is part of therapeutic practice.

-PPSY 758 Techniques of Change: A (2)
+PPSY 758A Techniques of Change: Cognitive-behavioral Interventions (2)